Bylaws of the Atlantic Canada Clinical Engineering Society (ACCES)

 3. For the purposes of registration, the number of members of the Society is unlimited.

-6. The following shall be admitted to membership in the Society:
+9. The following shall be admitted to as a regular member in the Society:

-7. No formal admission to membership shall be required and the entry in the Register of Members by the Secretary of the name and address of any organization or individual shall constitute an admission to membership in the Society.
+13. No formal admission process for membership shall be required and the entry in the Register of Members by the Secretary of the name and address of any organization or individual shall constitute an admission to membership in the Society.

-8. Membership in the Society shall cease upon the death of a member, or if, by notice in writing to the Society, he resigns his membership, or if he ceases to qualify for membership in accordance with these by-laws.
+14. Membership in the Society shall cease upon the death of a member, or if, by notice in writing to the Society, he resigns his membership, fails to pay membership dues or if he/she ceases to qualify for membership in any other way with these by-laws.

 (a)The ordinary or annual general meeting of the Society shall be held within three months after the end of each fiscal year of the Society.

-11. Seven days’ notice of a meeting, specifying the place, day and hour of the meeting and, in the case of special business,the nature of such business, shall be given to the members.
-Notice shall be given in writing, by facsimile or by sending it through the post in a prepaid letter addressed to each member at his last known address.
-Any notice shall be deemed to have been given by facsimile when transmission has been confirmed, and by post at the time when the letter containing the same would be delivered in the ordinary course of post and in providing such service it shall be sufficient to prove that the envelope containing the notice was properly addressed and placed in the post office.
-The non-receipt of any notice by any member shall not invalidate the proceedings at any general meeting.
+17. Seven days’ notice of a meeting, specifying the place, day and hour of the meeting and, in the case of special business, the nature of such business, shall be given to the regular members.
+Notice shall be given by Email to the regular member’s preferred Email address.
+Any notice shall be deemed to have been given societies membership solution system records a successful delivery.
+This only indicates that Email was not bounced back and the Email address is valid.
+We cannot determine if the Email is actually viewed by the regular member.
+The non-receipt of any notice by any regular member shall not invalidate the proceedings at any general meeting.

 Minutes of preceding general meeting;